 Near 9 p.m., we find the great square of Pegasus (the winged horse) and Andromeda (the chained lady) rising toward the zenith, accompanying Jupiter on the northeast horizon.

 Within the confines of Andromeda, the great Andromeda Galaxy is the most distant object you will ever see with the unaided eye.
 It clearly is better viewed, though, with a small telescope or binoculars.
 The Andromeda Galaxy (M 31 in the sky chart) lies 2 million light years away.
 It is as large as six times the diameter of the full moon.

-Jupiter is seen just below the Great Square while Mars and Venus are waning in the early sunset skies.
+Venus is the morning star this month, rising at 5 a.m.
 Watch for the Orionid meteor showers peaking around Oct.
-21. Look to the east after midnight and expect to see 20 or more "shooting stars" every hour.
+21. Look to the east after midnight and expect to see 20 or more “shooting stars” every hour.

 October 2012 Interest: Famous Astronomers -- Walter Baade